-Your ability to stay focused on doing one task until it is done is one of the most powerful traits that will determine your success in whatever you do.
+Your ability to stay focused on doing one task until it is done is one of the most powerful traits that will determine your success in everything that you do.

-Most people fail to reach their goals because they lose their focus, and then their motivation, and eventually they give up on their goals.
+Most people fail to reach their goals because they lose their focus, and then their motivation fades, and eventually, they quit and give up on their goals.

 It happens to everyone.
 Somewhere along the line, we lose our focus on the target.
 We fail to follow through the plan that we make in the first place.